Getty Fire burns homes in Los Angeles: What to know

 LEBRON JAMES AMONG CALIFORNIA WILDFIRE EVACUEES AFTER BLAZE ERUPTS NEAR GETTY CENTER IN LOS ANGELES

-On a website set up for updates about the blaze, the Los Angeles Fire Department said the "very dynamic fire" is moving in a westward direction and has grown to about 400 acres.
+On a website set up for updates about the blaze, the Los Angeles Fire Department said the "very dynamic fire" is moving in a westward direction and has grown to over 500 acres.

 Mandatory evacuations have been issued from the areas from Temescal Canyon Road to Sunset Boulevard, and from Mulholland Drive to the north and the 405 Freeway to the east.
+About 10,000 homes and businesses are in areas subject to mandatory evacuation orders.

-"There are over 10,000 structures (both residential and commercial) in the mandatory evacuation zones," the LAFD said.
+"If you're in the mandatory evacuation zone and you're still there watching this, you're an idiot.
+Get the hell out," L.A.
+City Councilman Paul Koretz said at a news conference.
+"It's way too dangerous."

 Anyone with information on evacuation zones is asked to contact the LAFD's general public information number at (213) 978-3800.